nmondal/flower/README.md

 ```

 Detail structure of the mapping is scope of the object mapper proper.
 Important to note that the memory map of the current workflow is available as the variable `_$` ,  and thus the mapper can ( by closure ) access the `param`  :  `LARGE_WORDS`.

+##### Data Source

+Data source for the transform will be the first dependency node.
+In the example - `get_all_comments`  is the source of data for the transformation.
+Clearly one can have multiple dependencies, be careful to specify the data source node as the first one.